lemonmade/react-stylish/docs/plugins.md

 ### `PxToRem`

 Not enabled by default in React DOM or Native.
-However, it will work for React DOM [if enabled]().
+However, it will work for React DOM [if enabled][enable-plugins-url].

 The `PxToRem` plugin does exactly what it says on the tin: this plugin will convert straight numeric values (assumed to be in pixels) into the equivalent `rem` values.
 Here's an example: